justtal/ember-cli-sass-pods/README.md

 ## Usage

-To generate style into your pod - just run:
+To generate styles into your pod - just run:

 ```
 ember g style [path] -p